A Guide To Bees, Wasps, Hornets, and More

 Why do bees sting?
 The first thing to understand is that most bees will not sting unless something frightens or threatens them.
 That includes agitating their hive or disturbing them in some other way.
 Sometimes, even if you avoid interfering with bees, they will still be attracted to you due to other factors.
 Here are some great precautions to take in the summertime to avoid attracting or disturbing bees.

 - Avoid floral patterns or bright clothing – Bees are attracted to bright colors, particularly those that resemble flowers.
-Bees can also see in ultraviolet, which helps them identify the nectar in flowers.
+Bees can also see ultraviolet, which helps them identify the nectar in flowers.
 For you, that means patterned clothing — anything that would light up under a black light — will be most attractive to bees.
-The colors that are more likely to attract bees are blue, purple and violet.
+The colors that are more likely to attract bees are blue, purple, and violet.

 - Wear shoes in the grass – Some types of bees nest in the grass, and others fly through the grass to pollinate clovers.
 If you step too close to a bee or its nest, it may be startled into stinging you.
-Even worse, if you are not wearing shoes when you step on a bee, you may end up with a painful sting on your foot.

 - Avoid loose-fitting clothing – Loose-hanging clothes allow bees to fly inside and get trapped.
 When bees get caught under your clothes, both you and the bee are likely to panic, which may lead to you getting stung.